Our Why They Work series explores what makes a famous artist unique.

-During his 7 years spent at the school, he studied metalworking, mosaics, and art history.
+During his seven years spent at the school, he studied metalworking, mosaics, and art history.
 It was during this time that he built the extensive visual vocabulary of motifs that would later inform his decorative approach to painting.
 At this point in time, historicism was in vogue and Klimt’s early works reflected this.
 Upon leaving school he began a career decorating public buildings alongside his brother and Franz Matsch, whom he met in school.

 The three worked as a team and stylistically, they had the same academic realism of their contemporaries, though Klimt’s scientific attention to detail would push him into a leadership role.
 In the beginning, their work mainly consisted of theaters, and through their successes would later move on to paint castles and museums.
 The three would go on to receive a commission for the Kunsthistorisches, a newly built museum.

-It was during this commission that Klimt would first begin to develop the Symbolist ideas and the flat decorative approach that would later inform his works during the Art Nouveau era.
 Following the death of his brother in 1892, Klimt’s world was drastically altered.
-He descended into depression, putting a pause on his painting career for the next 3 years.
+He descended into depression, putting a pause on his painting career for the next three years.
 Upon emerging from this dark mental place, he and his work had transformed completely, and the style he is most known for today began to take form.

 It would appear that the years spent recreating historic styles had firmly planted their roots within Klimt, as he would never fully shake their influence.
 The motifs and symbols he studied from Greek and Egyptian history would make frequent appearances in his work, slowly melting together and morphing into his own distinctive style of decoration.
 His own Slavic history was also prominently featured throughout his career, with references made to symbols from folklore.